Nyutu-Brandon/Nyutu-Brandon/README.md

 ###

-<p align="left">I'm Brandon Nyutu a passionate Junior Fullstack developer from Nairobi Kenya.<br><br>-🧠 Open to learning something new everyday and open to collaborate on projects.<br>- 📚 I'm currently learning Computer Science.<br>-💻Currently I'm specialising in web development using Javascript and React .</p>
+<p align="left">I'm Brandon Nyutu a passionate Fullstack developer from Nairobi Kenya.<br><br>-🧠 Open to learning something new everyday and open to collaborate on projects.<br>- 📚 I'm currently learning Computer Science.<br>-💻Currently I'm specialising in web development using Javascript and React .</p>

 ###